Director of Admissions and Enrollment Management, Spanish

 Mrs. Lanzilotti received her Master in Teaching at Drew University in 2012 and earned her Bachelor of Arts in English with a minor in Philosophy at Penn State University.
 She taught Literature, History, and English for six years at Regina Coeli Classical Academy outside of Philadelphia.
 While there, she helped to establish an integrated classical curriculum for the middle school, coached cross country, and won the Catholic School Teaching Award.
 She comes to Oakcrest with a love of the Great Books and a passion for sharing that love with her students.

 Director of Communications and Events, Director of Summer Programs

-Marty Lerner has over 25 years of communications experience having worked for Fortune 500 brands such as Staples, Hershey's Chocolate, Capital One Bank, Heinz USA, PNC Bank, Claritin and GEICO.
+Mrs. Lerner (Alexa '21) has over 25 years of communications experience having worked for Fortune 500 brands such as Staples, Hershey's Chocolate, Capital One Bank, Heinz USA, PNC Bank, Claritin and GEICO.
 Mrs. Lerner's events expertise has aided local and national non-profit organizations with raising millions of dollars to advance Catholic education, benefit breast cancer research, and fight childhood obesity.
 Mrs. Lerner graduated with a Bachelor of Arts in International Affairs from the University of Mary Washington.
-She is the mother of two - Alexa '21 and Nolan.

 Assistant to the Middle and Upper School Directors